ibm-cloud-docs/devsecops/devsecops-tutorial.md

 The Pipeline configuration repository contains YAML files and scripts that are needed for deployment, testing, and other custom tasks.

-If you do not have a configuration repository, enable the Advanced options toggle, and select the Clone repository type.
+If you do not have a configuration repository, enable the **Advanced configuration** toggle, and select the **Clone repository** type.
 The toolchain clones the [sample configuration](https://us-south.git.cloud.ibm.com/open-toolchain/hello-compliance-deployment) in your Git organization.

 For more information about Git Repos, see the CD toolchain setup [documentation](docs/ContinuousDelivery?topic=ContinuousDelivery-cd-devsecops-tekton-cd-compliance).
 For more information about customizable scripts, see the custom script [documentation](docs/ContinuousDelivery?topic=ContinuousDelivery-cd-devsecops-custom-scripts).